 Canonical is doing a great job in trying to simplify how OpenStack can be installed and managed, and that is another path to the success of this platform.
 We can see clearly here why the number of cloud computing jobs is skyrocketing.

 There is a great article that underlines why OpenStack is not running as it would be supposed to do.
 The lack of leadership is probably the biggest problem of this product: Matt Assay of MongoDB Inc. has a clear idea about this.

 His solution would be Red Hat, but I think that could be just one of the many ways in which OpenStack could be more powerful.

 Building such a complex product in a community ecosystem could be very challenging, it’s clear to me that OpenStack needs a leader that is able to put the ship in the right direction.

-Speaking about more general problems, there is another big mistake that OpenStack is not trying to solve and that is, at the same time, the reason of Amazon AWS’s success.
+Speaking about more general problems, there is another big mistake that OpenStack is not trying to solve and that is, at the same time, the reason for AWS’s success.
 A community of developers that is totally in love with its cloud services.
-In OpenStack this is still something to build from scratch and that could be a real pain.
+In OpenStack, this is still something to build from scratch and that could be a real pain.

 Why not only PayPal

-Enterprise is the everyone’s dream.
-Amazon AWS is moving in this direction and OpenStack would love to do the same.
-PayPal is one great example about how one big company can embrace OpenStack, I believe it will not be the only for a simple reason: today OpensStack is the only reason and VMware and other players are still trying to understand how to move on this.
+Enterprise is everyone’s dream.
+AWS is moving in this direction and OpenStack would love to do the same.
+PayPal is one great example about how one big company can embrace OpenStack, I believe it will not be the only for a simple reason: today OpenStack is the only reason and VMware and other players are still trying to understand how to move on this.

 What is Ansible?